OpenBB-finance/OpenBB/website/content/terminal/guides/intros/stocks/comparison.md

 └──────────────────────────────────────────────┴──────────┴──────────┴──────────┴──────────┴──────────┴─────────┴──────────┴───────────┴──────────┴──────────┘
 ````

-To run a demonstration of the commands presented here, in the OpenBB Terminal, run this command from the home menu: `exe routines/comparison_demo.openbb`
+To run the commands presented here, in the OpenBB Terminal, run this command from the home menu: `exe routines/comparison_demo.openbb`